 The phone will feature an S-Pen with Bluetooth Low Energy (BLE) support.
 It will also come with support for NFC, and dual-band Wi-Fi.
 You don’t have to miss out on the 3.5mm headphone jack either.

 Regarding the 4G LTE connectivity, the phone supports both band 3 and band 20 spectrum that is here in Nepal.
 Band 3 is used by all the telecom operators while Band 20 is currently used by Nepal Telecom only.
 Read more on Nepal Telecom 4G.

-Now Samsung Galaxy Note10 Lite is available to purchase on Daraz exclusively from Feb 12, 2020.
-As per the expectation of the phone to come below Rs 65,000, the phone comes at a very competitive pricing of Rs 60,000 for the 8 GB version.
+Now Samsung Galaxy Note10 Lite is available to purchase on Daraz online and also on offline stores.
+As per the expectation of the phone to come below Rs 65,000, the phone first came at a very competitive pricing of Rs 60,000 for the 8 GB version.
+But now the phone costs Rs 67,599.
 Although the Galaxy Note 10 Lite smartphone is available in three color options, only Aura Glow and Aura Black versions will be available here.